pwalczyszyn/Backbone.Force/README.md

 ### Description

-Backbone.Force is a plugin for Backbone.js library that enables Force.com connectivity.
+**Backbone.Force** is a plugin for Backbone.js library that enables Force.com connectivity.
+It extends Model and Collection types from Backbone.js

 ### Demo

-Demo snippet below will work in Safari browser on desktop or on mobile device using PhoneGap/Cordova and ChildBrowser plugin.
+Snippet below will work in Safari browser on desktop or on mobile device using PhoneGap/Cordova and ChildBrowser plugin.
 It uses yet another project of my that is called forcetk.ui and can be found [here](http://github.com/pwalczyszyn/forcetk.ui).

 ```html
 <!DOCTYPE html>